 As a result of lobbying by Sir Douglas Mawson, in December 1946 an inter-departmental committee recommended that the government commit to future Antarctic expeditions.
 In 1947, a number of reconnaissance flights were conducted over the Southern Ocean.
 However, the principal aim was to establish permanent scientific stations on the Antarctic continent.

-The government then moved quickly to approve the immediate establishment of meteorological and scientific research stations on Heard Island and Macquarie Island and the use of Wyatt Earp to reconnoitre a site for a permanent station on the Antarctic continent.
+The government moved quickly to approve the immediate establishment of scientific research stations on Heard Island and Macquarie Island, and the use of the Wyatt Earp to reconnoitre a site for a permanent station on the Antarctic continent.

-In the first season of ANARE, using the naval vessel LST 3501, stations were established on Heard Island, in December 1947, and at Macquarie Island, in March 1948.
+In the first season of ANARE, stations were established on Heard Island, in December 1947, and at Macquarie Island, in March 1948 using the naval vessel LST 3501.

-Meanwhile, under Karl Oom's command, Wyatt Earp sailed south to find a site for a continental station.
-Although weather and ice conditions prevented the small ship from reaching the coast, the voyage achieved some of its scientific aims, notably in Law's cosmic ray research.
-However, it was clear that Wyatt Earp was not suitable for the work planned for ANARE and another six years were to pass before securing the Kista Dan, a vessel adequate for the task.
+Meanwhile, the Wyatt Earp sailed south to find a site for a continental station.
+Although weather and ice conditions prevented the small ship from reaching the coast, the voyage achieved some of its scientific aims.

-Despite not achieving the continental part of the program, the first expedition was deemed a success and the government resolved to put ANARE on a permanent footing.
-ANARE embraced the activities in Antarctica of both government and non-government bodies and individuals, with a central focus on scientific research.
-Its membership includes:
+Despite not achieving the continental part of the program, the first expedition was deemed a success.
+The government granted ANARE a permanent footing.
+ANARE embraced the activities of both government and non-government bodies in Antarctica with a central focus on scientific research.

-- Non-government organisations, including Australian universities and other research institutions as well as foreign research organisations.
+Non-government organisations included Australian universities and other research institutions, as well as, foreign research organisations.